Best restaurants in Chania: 12 places you’ll love (2025 Guide)

 Beach House at Golden Sands (Chrysi Akti)

 Tucked behind the dunes, this place felt like a little secret hideaway.
-Perfect for a chilled-out lunch after a swim — we had club sandwiches and fresh smoothies while sitting in the shade.
+Perfect for a chilled lunch after a swim, we had club sandwiches and fresh smoothies while sitting in the shade.
 There are loungers out front if you want to stick around.

 Beloni Caffe & Juice Bar (Kladissos Beach area)